Running in the rain can be fun and even therapeutic. If you’ve found the proper running plan for beginners, don’t let rain derail it.

 No need to alter your overall run strategy, but pace yourself accordingly as you navigate turns on pavement in the rain.

 Lastly, it’s a good idea to bring your phone when it’s raining, just in case anything happens.
-An easy way to protect it is simply to put your phone in a Ziploc bag.
+An easy way to protect it is simply to put your phone in a Ziploc or insulated bag.
 If you run with corded headphones, slip the cord through a small unzipped part of the bag.

 Otherwise, zip up the bag, and either hold it or throw it in a pocket somewhere on your gear, and your phone will be safe from the rain and available if you need it.